Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 - Warehouses
 - Image Repositories
 - Database and Schema
-- Secuity Integration (NOTE: this may be used by other services, you can only have one active per ACCOUNT)
+- Security Integration (NOTE: this may be used by other services, you can only have one active per ACCOUNT)
 - Roles
 - Users
 - Local Docker images